Enhancing Life at the End of Life: Spiritual experiences in music therapy at the end of life, from the perspective of two music therapists.

 Abstract

-Music therapy has been used more and more in palliative care within the last two decades to address physical, emotional and spiritual needs of people with terminal illnesses.
-Besides, interest in spiritual care is gaining relevance in health care and particularly in end-of-life care.
-Considering these facts, I present this Master Thesis about spiritual experiences in music therapy at the end of life.
-It is a qualitative research that seeks to understand how the music therapist facilitates spiritual experiences with people with terminal illnesses through music therapy.
-The method consists of two semi-structured interviews to music therapists with ample experience in the end of the life, and the succeeding analysis of these texts.
-The analysis is done from a hermeneutical perspective, and combines a deductive and an inductive approach.
-Results explain spirituality as a transversal dimension of the person, and spiritual experience as an experience of connection that can be reached and developed through music therapy.
-Music therapy is valued as a therapeutic intervention within an interdisciplinary team who offer a holistic model of care.
-This study suggests that, when the person with an advanced disease gets close to death, a spiritual awakening happens, so addressing spiritual concerns is relevant and meaningful for them.
-According to the findings, in music therapy sessions the music therapist is the most important element for creating spiritual experiences at this stage of life, so spiritually aware music therapists are needed.
-At the shame time, music itself is a medium with an intrinsic spiritual power, because it facilitates that people express themselves and communicate with others.
-Due to music therapists’ spiritual qualities and the spiritual nature of music, people can live experiences of connection and meaning in a stage of life marked by losses.
-Through this study I would like to express that, through music therapy, it is possible to enhance Life at the end of Life.
+Music therapy is increasingly used in palliative care to support the physical, emotional, and spiritual needs of people with terminal illness.
+At the same time, spiritual care is gaining importance in health care, especially at the end of life.
+This thesis examines spiritual experiences in music therapy at the end of life.
+It is a qualitative study that seeks to understand how music therapists facilitate spiritual experiences through music with people who are incurably ill.
+The method consists of two semi-structured interviews with music therapists who have extensive end-of-life experience, followed by analysis of the interview texts.
+The analysis takes a hermeneutical (interpretive) perspective and combines a deductive approach (using existing concepts) with an inductive approach (allowing themes to emerge from the material).
+The findings describe spirituality as a cross-cutting dimension of personhood and spiritual experience as a sense of connection that music therapy can reach and nurture.
+Music therapy is valued as a therapeutic intervention within an interdisciplinary team that offers holistic care.
+The study suggests that, as people with advanced disease approach death, a kind of spiritual awakening can occur, making it relevant and meaningful to address spiritual concerns.
+According to the findings, in music therapy sessions the therapist is the most important factor in enabling spiritual experiences; therefore, spiritually aware music therapists are needed.
+At the same time, music itself has an intrinsic spiritual power because it enables expression and communication.
+Together, the therapist’s qualities and the nature of music can help people experience connection and meaning in a stage of life marked by loss.
+The study argues that music therapy can help enhance life at the end of life.

 Keywords